Polite notice: Action Stations will close at 3pm on 28 June until 30th June and 3 July until 7 July for planned maintenance.

 The waterbus is included with an All Attraction ticket and is subject to availability and prevailing weather conditions, therefore its availability cannot be guaranteed.
 The waterbus leaves from the jetty alongside HMS Warrior.
 Please see the table below for the waterbus departure times (*indicates pick up only due to attraction closing time **collection only from RNSM).

-Easy Access tours are at 10:45am and 4pm and are only bookable on the day.
-During the summer period, HMS Victory operates on a free flow basis. and guided tours remain during the week between November and March.
 Visitors will now get to experience HMS Victory through Nelson's eyes, when the drama of the battle unfolds, deck-by-deck, hour by hour, as the ship sets sail on September 14th, 1805.

 HMS Victory is currently undergoing a period of restoration and visitors have the unique opportunity to witness the process taking place on the oldest commissioned warship in the world and a proud memorial to Vice Admiral Lord Horatio Nelson, Britain's greatest Naval hero and his stunning victory at the Battle of Trafalgar.